 Operation is flexible

 LLCs have a lot of operational flexibility regarding how they are run, who owns them, and how decisions are made.
-This can make it easier for the business to change with the times and take advantage of opportunities as they come up.
+This may help the firm adapt and seize opportunities.

 Funding is easy to get.

 LLCs can make it easier for banks and other lenders to give money to businesses.
-This is because they are seen as more stable and reliable than sole proprietorships and general partnerships.
+It has been as more stable and reliable than sole proprietorships and general partnerships.

 Advantages